Samsung Galaxy S23 Ultra vs Google Pixel 7 Pro: the battle of Androids

 Intro

-The Samsung Galaxy S23 Ultra brings a fresh coat of pain to the most versatile Android phone series with a faster processor and improved camera system.
-This means that it has all the ingredients to become the best Android phone of 2023, but it first has to clear one hurdle before it gets that title and that hurdle is the Google Pixel 7 Pro.
+With a faster chip and improved cameras, the Samsung Galaxy S23 Ultra is a major upgrade and probably the most versatile Android phone out there.
+This means that it has all the ingredients to be the best Android phone of 2023, but it first has to clear one hurdle and that hurdle is the Google Pixel 7 Pro.

-After years of trying with the Pixel series, Google finally got it right with the seventh generation Pixel, which so has a mostly worry-free experience and undercuts the Galaxy in price by a significant margin.
+After years of trying with the Pixel series, Google finally got it right with the seventh generation Pixel.
+It has a mostly worry-free experience and undercuts the Galaxy in price by a significant margin.
 The Pixel also comes with the camera quality needed in this flagship camera battle and it has the unique advantage of being a Google phone and getting Android updates faster than any other Android phone.

 Samsung Galaxy S23 Ultra vs Google Pixel 7 Pro in a nutshell: